-By the time your child cuts his or her first molars, you've become adept at addressing their teething pain.
-But molars coming in at this age might feel like a bigger hurdle in your child's oral development.
-As much as they have a larger surface area, however, there isn't a significant difference in their eruption process compared to other primary teeth.
+By the time your child's molars begin to erupt, you've become adept at addressing their teething pain.
+Molars coming in might feel like a more significant hurdle in your child's oral development.
+But while molars are larger than the rest of their teeth and cover a larger surface area, there isn't a significant difference in their eruption process.